Bomb squad called to Jack in the Box in Santa Fe

-SANTA FE, Texas (KTRK) --Authorities are investigating a suspicious package that was discovered at a Santa Fe fast food restaurant.
+SANTA FE, Texas (KTRK) --Authorities were called to investigate a suspicious package that was discovered at a Santa Fe fast food restaurant.

 The report was called in to authorities from the Jack in the Box restaurant just off Highway 6 at about 12:30 p.m.